proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 }
 {% endhighlight %}

-We now have the ability to convert a `Barcode` to a `Barcode.Coding` type which is `Codabe`, we now need implement the conversion in the other direction.
+We now have the ability to convert a `Barcode` to a `Barcode.Coding` type which is `Codable`, we now need implement the conversion in the other direction.
 We just need a method on `Barcode.Coding` that returns a `Barcode`.
 We'll make it `throw` for reasons that will become clear in a moment.
 {% highlight swift %}
 fileprivate func barcode() throws -> Barcode {
     /// TODO: provide logic.